Center for Community Adjustment (CCA)

-The Center for Community Adjustment's (CCA) mission is to provide specially designed instruction to meet the unique social-emotional, academic, behavioral, and transitional needs of each of our students.
-Through a collaborative process among students, staff, families, school districts, and outside agencies, CCA maintains a safe and supportive learning community that allows students in all three programs to become productive, functional, and independent members of society.
+CCA’s behavior support program encourages positive choices, recognizes student achievement and supports the school mission to provide specially designed instruction to meet the social-emotional, academic, behavioral and transitional needs of students.
+Through a collaborative process among students, staff, families, school districts and outside agencies, CCA maintains a safe and supportive learning community enabling students to become productive, functional and independent members of society.